NevinSe/Whistle_A_Happy_Tune/README.md

 # Whistle_A_Happy_Tune
-Use jQuarry to return search results
+Use an API to return search results